kev0960/ModooCode/md/inst/inc.md

 ### NOTES:

-*In 64-bit mode, r/m8 can not be encoded to access the following byte registers if a REX prefix is used: AH, BH, CH, DH.
+\htmlonly{*}In 64-bit mode, r/m8 can not be encoded to access the following byte registers if a REX prefix is used: AH, BH, CH, DH.

-**40H through 47H are REX prefixes in 64-bit mode.
+\htmlonly{*}\htmlonly{*}40H through 47H are REX prefixes in 64-bit mode.

 ### Instruction Operand Encoding